otenim/TensorFlow-OS-ELM/README.md

 </div>

-In this repository, we provide a tensorflow implementation of Online Sequential Extreme Machine (OS-ELM) introduced by Liang et al. in this [paper](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=4012031).
+In this repository, we provide a tensorflow implementation of Online Sequential Extreme Learning Machine (OS-ELM) introduced by Liang et al. in this [paper](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=4012031).
 You can execute our OS-ELM module either on CPU or multiple GPUs.

 OS-ELM is known to be able to learn faster and the training will always